Gregor Strasser: Life after politics

 Having renounced his seat in the Reichstag, Strasser sought to return to his pre-politics profession as a pharmacist.
 Through his own connections and with Hitler's consent he was provided with the opportunity to take up a directorship of Schering-Kahlbaum, a chemical-pharmaceutical company that was the Berlin subsidiary of IG Farben, so long as he promised to cease all political activity, which he did.
-He detached himself from politics, refusing to meet former political associates and, contrary to some reports, had no contact with his brother Otto's Black Front organisation.
+Strasser subsequently became the chairman of the National Association of the German Pharmacology Industry.
+He detached himself from politics, refusing to meet former political associates and reportedly found his new corporate life to be "interesting and stimulating."
+Contrary to some reports, he had no contact with his brother Otto's Black Front organisation.

 Death

 Having achieved national power in January 1933, Hitler and the NSDAP began eliminating all forms of opposition in Germany.
 In what became known as the Night of the Long Knives, the entire SA leadership was purged, which took place from 30 June to 2 July 1934.
 Hitler, along with other top Nazis such as Hermann Göring and Himmler, targeted Ernst Röhm and other SA leaders who, along with some of Hitler's political adversaries, were rounded up, arrested, and shot by members of the Schutzstaffel (SS) and Gestapo.
 Among them was Strasser.
-Historian Richard J. Evans surmises that Strasser was most likely killed for having been allegedly offered a position by the predecessor conservative Weimar government, a tie which made him a potential political enemy, due to the personal enmity of Himmler and Göring, both of whom Strasser had been critical of during his role in the party's leadership.
+Historian Richard J. Evans surmises that Strasser was killed for having been offered a position by the predecessor conservative Weimar government, a tie which made him a potential political enemy, due to the personal enmity of Himmler and Göring, both of whom Strasser had been critical of during his role in the party's leadership.
 Whether Strasser was killed on Hitler's personal orders is not known.
 He was shot once in the main artery from behind in his cell but did not die immediately.
 On the orders of SS general Reinhard Heydrich, Strasser was left to bleed to death, which took almost an hour.
 His brother Otto had emigrated in 1933.